 The Tourist Card can be extended for an extra 90 days while you are in Cuba.
 The maximum stay is therefore 180 days for all nationalities.

 Let’s say your itinerary is USA – Panama – Cuba.
-In this case you will need a green card to enter Cuba since the last leg of your flight is via a non-US airport
+If you are a US citizen, you will require a Pink Cuba Tourist Card.
+If you are a non-US citizen, you will need a green card to enter Cuba since the last leg of your flight is via a non-US airport.

 We value the time and effort it takes to plan your trip, so we try to make the process of getting your documents as simple as possible.
 That’s why we ship empty Cuba Tourist Cards with instructions on how to complete them.
 That way you can easily complete them once you have the cards